33 Things To Do with Los Angeles Babies Before They Turn 1

 19. Take a trip to the firehouse

 Babies love fire engines.
 They are red.
 They are shiny.
-They have gleaming chrome accessories, and firemen wear really cool outfits.
-Fire stations always welcome young visitors; it's actually part of the department's directive to educate little ones about fire safety and help them to feel comfortable with potential rescuers.
-Many fire stations will deputize your baby and hand him or her a bright plastic firefighter’s hat.
-(Hello, amazing photo!)
+They have gleaming chrome accessories, and firefighters wear cool outfits.
+Fire stations always welcome young visitors; it's part of the department's directive to educate little ones about fire safety and help them to feel comfortable with potential rescuers.

 20. Visit an indoor playground